node-red/node-red.github.io/docs/getting-started/installation.md

 To help identify the dependencies, Node-RED logs any modules it fails to find for a particular node.
 You only need to install these dependencies if you want to use that node.
-For example, you probably don't want to install the `pi-gpio` module unless you are running on a Raspberry Pi.
+For example, you probably don't want to install the `firmata` module unless you are running with an Arduino attached.

 Alternatively, a node's `.js` file can be examined to identify the modules it explicitly requires.
-For example, the Twitter node is defined in `nodes/social/27-twitter.js` and contains:
+For example, the MongoDB node is defined in `nodes/storage/66-mongodb.js` and contains:

     var RED = require("../../red/red");
-	var ntwitter = require('ntwitter');
+    var mongo = require('mongodb');
-	var OAuth= require('oauth').OAuth;

-Of these, `ntwitter` and `oauth` are neither built-in modules nor ones provided by Node-RED itself.
-They can subsequently be installed by running:
+The missing module, `mongodb` can subsequently be installed by running:

-    $ npm install ntwitter oauth
+    $ npm install mongodb